Blue Steel (missile): Delays

+The program ran into delays almost immediately.
+All of the systems - missile, navigation and motor - ran into problems and this resulted in the companies pointing fingers at each other.
+By the late 1950s it was clear the missiles would not be ready for their 1962 initial operational introduction, leading to significant criticism of Avro on the part of the Ministry of Supply and the Air Ministry.

+By this time it was clear that the Soviets were going to install an even more extensive missile system that originally believed, one that would cover the approach routes to the targets and even have sites on the Russian coastline, well outside the range of the missile.

 Avro proposed that Blue Steel would evolve over time, subsequent versions increasing speed (to Mach 4.5) and range.
 The ultimate Blue Steel would be a 900 nmi range weapon that could be launched by the supersonic Avro 730 under development.
 They were told to limit themselves to the specification of OR.1132.
 The project was delayed by the need to develop the required stainless steel fabrication techniques; this would have been gained in building the Avro 730 but that had been cancelled by then.
 The Elliots guidance system was plagued by accuracy problems, delaying test flights.

 As it turned out, neither of the originally-proposed UK-designed warheads were actually fitted, being superseded by Red Snow, an Anglicised variant of the U.S. W-28 thermonuclear warhead of 1.1 Mt yield.
 Red Snow was smaller and lighter than the earlier warhead proposals.
 The missile was fitted with a state-of-the-art inertial navigation unit.
 This system allowed the missile to strike within 100 metres of its designated target.
 In addition, the pilots of the Avro Vulcan or Handley Page Victor bombers could tie their systems into those of the missile and make use of the guidance system to help plot their own flight plan, since the unit in the missile was more advanced than that in the aircraft.

-Blue Steel emerged as a pilotless, winged aircraft roughly the size of the experimental Saunders-Roe SR.53 interceptor, with clipped delta wings and small canard foreplanes.
-It was powered by a two-chamber Armstrong Siddeley Stentor Mark 101 rocket engine, burning a combination of hydrogen peroxide and kerosene.
-The fuel was a considerable operational problem, because fuelling the missile before launch took nearly half an hour, and was quite hazardous.
-It required the fuelling site to be flooded with water, and (during the trials campaigns) very early morning preparations because of the heat experienced during Australian summer.
-Another issue was the very small ground clearance when attached to the Handley Page Victor, and Victor aircrews were especially aware of the dangers when taking off.
-(The Vulcan had a much higher ground clearance, and ultimately proved a better platform).